Going slow on Hafiz Saeed, looking up to Azhar, Pak is only worsening its case at FATF

 Pakistan looks to Masood Azhar as it plans major offensive in India

 In order to move out of the grey list, Pakistan would need at least 15 of the 36 FATF's members' votes.
-It would also require a minimum of 3 votes to keep itself out of the black list.
+It would also require a minimum of 3 votes to keep itself out of the blacklist.

 In April the FATF had asked Pakistan to implement a new set of constraints in its crackdown against terror funding, including documenting and regulating all gold markets.

 In the past few months, Pakistan claims to have taken some action.
-While India considers that the action is only token, Pakistan is doing all it can to avoid being downgraded to the black list.
+While India considers that the action is only token, Pakistan is doing all it can to avoid being downgraded to the blacklist.